-Date unknown.
+- Date unknown.
 Active; focal plane about 80 ft (24 m); continuous white light.
 40 ft (12 m) square concrete tower with lantern rising through the center of a 1-1/2 story clubhouse building.
 Lighthouse painted green with white trim.
-A photo and a second photo are available, and Google has a satellite view.
-Norris Lake is a large Tennessee Valley Authority lake formed by damming the Clich River in East Tennessee.
-Located atop a steep bluff on the south side of the lake just east of the Stardust Yacht Club and Marina, about 8 mi (13 km) north of Andersonville.
+A photo is available, and Google has a street view and a satellite view.
+Norris Lake is a large Tennessee Valley Authority lake formed by damming the Clinch River in East Tennessee.
+Located on Pinnacle Pointe Drive atop a steep bluff on the south side of the lake just east of the Stardust Yacht Club and Marina, about 8 mi (13 km) north of Andersonville.
 Site and building open.

 Notable faux lighthouse:

 - Carthage (date unknown) has an approx. 36